Three best friends reunite for one more night of debauchery in the city of Vancouver as they chase the infamous magical can of Lucky Lager.

 “Well, thanks a lot!”
-Chad yelled over the howling, passing wind.
+Chad yelled over the howling winds.

-Joe hiccuped and furled his eyebrows, “What?
+Joe hiccupped and furled his eyebrows, “What?
 That guy fucking sucked.
 And what’s he doing rapping to old people?”

 “Fuck you!”
-Joe returned, stepping closer and saying sternly, “This whole night was just a huge farce to validate your childish delusion.”
+Joe returned, taking a step closer and saying sternly, “This whole night was just a huge farce to validate your childish delusion.”

 “You’re an asshole,” Chad said, getting in Joe’s face.

-Joe raised his fist, “Well, you’re a fucking looney tune!”
+Joe raised his fist, “Well, you’re a fucking loony tune!”